-The Statements of Net Position present the assets, deferred outflows, liabilities, deferred inflows, and net position of the Research Foundation as of the end of the fiscal years.
+The Statements of Net Position present the assets, liabilities, and net position of the Research Foundation as of the end of the fiscal years.
 From the data presented, readers are able to determine the net position available to continue the operations of the organization.
-In 2016, there was an increase in total assets of \$2.3 million.
-The variance was mainly a result of fiscal year 2016 operating income and the increase in investments as a result of a favorable investment climate.
+In 2017, there was an increase in total assets of \$11.2 million.
+The variance was mainly a result of fiscal year 2017 operating income and the increase in investments as a result of a favorable investment climate.

-The current investments increased by \$3.8 million due to the combined effect of \$1.3 million in investment earnings and \$2.5 million of excess operating cash invested in the SBA-LGIP Fund-A during fiscal year 2016.
-Currently, there are non-current investments.
+The current investments increased by \$11.6 million due to the combined effect of \$9.2 million in investment earnings and \$2.4 million of excess operating cash invested in the SBA-LGIP Fund-A during fiscal year 2017.
+Currently, there are no non-current investments.